Dedicated to the conservation of endangered and threatened

 Wildcon's Zimbabwe "Scout" antipoaching aircraft, here flown by Dr. Bob Cleaves, patrols the north shore of the Matusadona National Park at Lake Kariba, providing protection for a small family of elephants.

-WILDCON has four, two-seat light observation aircraft and one six-seat utility aircraft in antipoaching and humanitarian operations in southern Africa.
-Two are Bellanca 8GCBC "Scout" aircraft, two are American Champion 8GCBC "Super Scout" aircraft and the fifth is a Cessna U206F utility aircraft.
-With only five aircraft WILDCON has the largest "fleet" of dedicated antipoaching aircraft in government service in the world.
+WILDCON had four, two-seat light observation aircraft and one six-seat utility aircraft in antipoaching and humanitarian operations in southern Africa.
+Two are Bellanca 8GCBC "Scout" aircraft, two are American Champion 8GCBC "Super Scout" aircraft and the fifth was a Cessna U206F utility aircraft.
+With only five aircraft WILDCON had the largest "fleet" of dedicated antipoaching aircraft in government service in the world.

 ZIMBABWE:

-Our first aircraft was delivered on site in 1990, over two years before WILDCON was incorporated.
-It is assigned to the Zimbabwe Department of National Parks and Wildlife Management (NPWM) and is based at Hwange National Park, Main Camp, in northwestern Zimbabwe.
+Historically our first aircraft was delivered on site in 1990, over two years before WILDCON was incorporated.
+It was assigned to the Zimbabwe Department of National Parks and Wildlife Management (NPWM) and was based at Hwange National Park, Main Camp, in northwestern Zimbabwe.
 Hwange NP is the largest park in Zimbabwe and is the home of the greatest number of elephants and rhinos in that nation.
 This aircraft patrols not only Hwange NP but also the reserves and parks that abut the Zambia border to the north and the Botswana border to the west.
-Our Zimbabwe Scout is flown by NPWM Wildlife Officer and Acting Warden of Hwange NP, Crispin Jakopo.
+Our Zimbabwe Scout was, for more than five years, flown by NPWM Wildlife Officer and Acting Warden of Hwange NP, Crispin Jakopo, however, due to the demand by the highest level of the Botswana government of Zimbabwe that Crispin Jakopo use the aircraft, in part, to spot elephants, rhinos and other game animals for shooting inside national parks and wildlife reserves by government VIPs and their friends, Wilderness Conservancy withdrew the aircraft rather than allow it to be used as a “poaching” tool.

 ZULULAND: